An attempt at keeping track of everything I do :).

 Education

-I am attending Pomona College in beautiful Claremont, CA, pursuing a double major in Computer Science and Mathematics.
-I also play on the Pomona-Pitzer men's varsity tennis team, competing in both singles and doubles at the highest level of DIII tennis, and I partake in P-AI, an on campus Machine Learning and Artificial Intelligence project based organization.
+I am attending Pomona College in beautiful Claremont, CA, pursuing a double major in Computer Science and Applied Mathematics.
+I'm also a captain of the Pomona-Pitzer men's varsity tennis team, competing in both singles and doubles at the highest level of DIII tennis, and am a TA for multiple upper division courses.

 Mathematics Courses